marcin-przywoski/FacebookExportDatePhotoFixer/README.md

 - Add an option to choose only selected media types

-- Add an option to choose only selected conversations
+- Add an option to choose only selected conversations (both via a direct select of desired folder as well as after inital scanning of export folder)

 - Add ability to embed date into EXIF meta-data